bobbrowning/track-n-trace/README.md

 ```

 1. **Level:** Trace.log traces if the level in the call is at or below the priority of the level in the control file.
 Default levels in priority order are: *min,norm,verbose,silly* but these can be changed in line 2(below).
-2. **file name:** Name of the file to be traced.
+2. **file name:** Name of the javascript file to be traced.
 If omitted the whole system will be traced
-3. **IP address:** Trace only honoured for requests from that IP.
-If omitted, any IP.
+3. **IP address:** Trace is only honoured for requests from that IP.
+If omitted, any IP will cause the trace to output.
+This is very useful in a live system because it means that you can trace a particular problem without interfering with normal use.
 4. **Log File**  -  Output to this file.
-If omitted to the console
+If omitted, output goes to the console

 ###  Line 2

 On the lext line you can add a list of levels in priority order.
 If omitted the default values above are used.

 ###   Examples
+                  norm

+  *This example is normal trace level on the whole system from anywhere with output to the console.
+That is probably the most common setting.*

                  norm,myprog.js,192.168.0.12,trace.log
                  min,norm,max

-               This example:
+  *This example:
   - traces myprog.js
   - norm level,
   - only requests from one IP adress
   - traces to a log file,
-                 - changes standard levels list.
+  - changes standard levels list.*

                mylevel
                mylevel

-               (this example only traces the bespoke level, from anywhere, logs to the console)
+  *This example only traces the bespoke level, from anywhere, logs to the console.*

                verbose

-               (this traces every level except 'silly'.)
+*this traces every level except 'silly'.*

                ,,,

-               (no trace (or delete/rename the file))
+*No trace (or delete/rename the file)*

 ##  Functions